iampatrickbrinksma/Salesforce-Transaction-Log/README.md

 ## Prerequisites
 * Salesforce Org
+* Salesforce Field Service - optional (if you want to use the Apex Triggers which are part of this repository)

 ## Deployment

-Deploy the metadata in this repository to your Salesforce org
+Deploy the metadata in this repository to your Salesforce org.
+It's not required to deploy the Apex Triggers that are part of this repository, they are included to cover the typical Field Service objects.

 ## How To Use
 Assign the permission set "Field Service Transaction Log Permissions" to the user(s) that will need access to view the transaction logs.